ResultsBy Mayo Clinic staff

 To reduce your cancer risk after a positive test result, you might:

-- Undergo preventive surgery.
-Preventive (prophylactic) mastectomy — surgical removal of healthy breast tissue — reduces breast cancer risk by about 90 percent.
-Removal of healthy fallopian tubes and ovaries (preventive salpingo-oophorectomy) reduces breast cancer risk by 50 percent in premenopausal women, and it reduces ovarian cancer risk by more than 90 percent in both pre- and postmenopausal women.
+Undergo preventive surgery.
+Preventive (prophylactic) mastectomy — surgical removal of healthy breast tissue — reduces breast cancer risk for BRCA gene carriers by about 90 percent, according to several studies.
+Removal of healthy fallopian tubes and ovaries (preventive salpingo-oophorectomy) reduces breast cancer risk by as much as 50 percent in premenopausal women, and it reduces ovarian cancer risk by as much as 90 percent in both pre- and postmenopausal women.

 Preventive surgery doesn't eliminate all cancer risk.
-It's possible that cancer still might develop in any tissue that couldn't be removed through surgery.
+It's possible for cancer to develop in any tissue that couldn't be removed through surgery.

 Negative or uncertain test result

-Although the BRCA gene test can detect the majority of mutations in the BRCA1 and BRCA2 genes, it's possible that you could have a gene mutation that the test wasn't able to detect.
-Or you may be at high risk of hereditary cancer if your family carries a high-risk gene mutation that researchers haven't yet identified and developed a test for.
+Although the BRCA gene test can detect the majority of mutations in the BRCA1 and BRCA2 genes, you could have a gene mutation that the test wasn't able to detect.
+Or you may be at high risk of hereditary cancer if your family carries a high-risk gene mutation that researchers haven't yet identified.

 - Pruthi S, et al. Identification and management of women with BRCA mutations or hereditary predisposition for breast and ovarian cancer.
 Mayo Clinic Proceedings.
 2010;85:1111.